CECOT: Prison facility

-The Terrorism Confinement Center facility covers 23 ha and the Salvadoran government oversees the surrounding 140 ha around the prison.
+The CECOT facility covers 23 ha and the Salvadoran government oversees the surrounding 140 ha around the prison.
 It is located in the district of Tecoluca in a remote area of the San Vicente Department at the base of the San Vicente volcano.
 CECOT has the capacity for 40,000 inmates in eight cell blocks; cell space covers 6 acre for an average of 0.6 sqm of space per prisoner.
 In April 2025, Bukele stated that he intended to double CECOT's capacity to 80,000 inmates.
 The prison is surrounded by 19 guard towers, two sets of 9 m and 60 cm walls, topped with barbed wire, two sets of electrified fences, and gravel flooring designed to make footsteps audible.

 Each of the 256 cells can house an average of 156 inmates.
 The cells are equipped with four-level metal bunks with no mattresses or sheets, two toilets, and two washbasins.
 The cells are lit by artificial lights 24 hours per day.
 Each cell is provided with two Bibles, and CCTV cameras and armed guards monitor each cell.
 Solitary confinement cells can hold prisoners for up to 15 days and are only furnished with a concrete bed, a toilet, and a washbasin.
-The solitary cells are pitch black except for one small hole in the ceiling that allows some light inside.
+The solitary cells only have one small hole in the ceiling that allows some light inside.

 CECOT is staffed by 600 soldiers and 250 police officers.
 Belarmino García is the prison's director.
 Prison staff are provided recreational areas such as a dining hall, break room, and gym.
 Everyone entering the prison undergoes a physical search and an X-ray scan.
 Medical staff are present on site and administer all aid to prisoners within the prison's confines.